Vigilante (character)

 Vigilante is the name used by several fictional characters appearing in American comic books published by DC Comics.
 Notable individuals to assume the alias include Greg Saunders and Adrian Chase.

 An original incarnation of Vigilante named Vincent Sobel appears in the television series Arrow, played by Clayton Chitty and Johann Urb and voiced by Mick Wingert.
-Freddie Stroma plays the Adrian Chase incarnation of Vigilante in the DC Extended Universe television series Peacemaker.
+Freddie Stroma plays the Adrian Chase incarnation of Vigilante in the television series Peacemaker.

 Fictional character biographies

 Greg Saunders

 The original version of Vigilante was a western-themed hero named Greg Sanders (later retconned in the 1990s to "Saunders") who debuted in Action Comics #42 (November 1941).
 The Vigilante had a teen sidekick introduced in 1942, Stuff the Chinatown Kid.

 Adrian Chase

 Adrian Chase first appeared as the second version of Vigilante in The New Teen Titans Annual #2 (August 1983) by writer Marv Wolfman and penciler George Pérez.
-Chase was a District Attorney in New York City who went rogue after his wife and children were killed by a gang boss.
+Chase was a district attorney in New York City who went rogue after his wife and children were killed by a gang boss.